Did you predict that the first half of 2017 would be a good time to harvest volatility risk premium?

 An index has been created (the VIX index) to track prices of these put options, and a family of futures contracts tied to it, to provide investors multiple ways to seek downside risk protection or to speculate on future volatility scenarios.

 Because of the Volatility Risk Premium, S&P 500 put options and VIX future contracts predicting their value are generally overpriced.
 As time passes and the futures contracts approach maturity, their prices generally decline as they converge with the value of the VIX index:

-To harvest VRP, our dynamic derivatives strategy holds an ETF (ticker symbol ZIV) whose value reflects the returns of an index of short positions in mid-term VIX futures contracts.
+To harvest VRP, our active derivatives strategy holds an ETF (ticker symbol ZIV) whose value reflects the returns of an index of short positions in mid-term VIX futures contracts.
 This is combined with the 10-year US treasury ETF (IEF) to cushion the portfolio against minor volatility:

 If our system predicts the likelihood of excessive volatility is unacceptably high, the next day we move our client assets to a bear market portfolio of only the 10-year treasuries ETF, and wait for our system to indicate that conditions have turned more favorable: